PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ## Requirements

-The main difference here is that the issue linked to the PR might be just an Epic listing all the items that should be migrated.
+The main difference here is that the issue linked to the PR might be just an [EPIC](https://github.com/PrestaShop/PrestaShop/labels/Epic) listing all the items that should be migrated.

 For the “How to Test”, it’s sometimes only “Everything should work as in Legacy”.
 If there is a specification linked to this page, it should be added to the “How to Test”, to help the QA analyst make sure to check everything.